RobertMobileMac/CelestialBodiesDatabase/README.md

   prior to completing the challenge, then while the gitPod completetion screen is up in the same browser on a different tab, refresh the screen of the freeCodeCamp Celestial Bodies course, then paste the link and select complete challenge again.
 ```
-This was mhow it worked for me
+This was how it worked for me
 ```